Coated in honey and brown sugar, this barbecue bacon jerky is unlike anything you’ve had before. This is how to make the best bacon jerky on a smoker.

 While there are plenty of excellent homemade bacon jerky recipes out there that call for using a dehydrator or your home oven, this classic snack is best made on the smoker.
 Meat is almost always best enjoyed through barbecue, and this bacon jerky is no different.

-What is bacon jerky?
+What is Bacon Jerky?

 Bacon jerky carries a delicious and chewable texture that’s just as addictive as its beef counterpart.
-But what really sets it apart is that it still has that unmistakable bacon aroma that gets us all salivating.
+But what sets it apart is that it still has that unmistakable bacon aroma that gets us all salivating.
 Just think how much better it smells coming from your barbecue smoker.